• Skip to primary navigation

 • Return the empty pot to medium heat.
 Add the cream to the pot and heat just until warmed, about 1-2 minutes.
 Once warmed, remove the pot from the heat and set the cream aside for later.

-• Serve warm with butter, gravy, or your favorite main dish.
+• Serve warm with butter, gravy, or alongside your favorite main dish.

 Tips & Notes: